20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 14. Gondolas Along Riva degli Schiavoni

 Along Riva degli Schiavoni, you’ll find gondolas lined up with Chiesa di San Giorgio Maggiore in the background.
 The church was designed in the 16th century, and is easily recognized as one of Venice’s most famous landmarks.
+Unlike the more chaotic Grand Canal viewpoint in #13, this spot is all about symmetry and structure.
+The repeating gondolas in the foreground, the open water, and the church across the lagoon create a really balanced frame.

 Google Maps Location: Here